MIT 24-Hour Challenge 2025 presents:

 About This Microchallenge

-If 100 donors make a gift to the community service fund on March 14, $10,000 will be donated by a long-time member of the MIT community, the MIT Community Service Fund Board of Trustees, and the Community Giving at MIT Steering Committee.
+If 100 donors make a gift to the MIT Community Service Fund on March 13, $10,000 will be donated by a long-time member of the MIT community and members of the MIT Community Service Fund Board of Trustees and the Community Giving at MIT Steering Committee.
+For MIT alumni, your CSF gift counts toward the annual gift program.

 For 55+ years, the MIT Community Service Fund (CSF) has served as MIT’s “home team” for community service, collaboration, and partnership, turning our commitment to equity into impact for our neighbors.